SPCFXDA/conflux-devkit/README.md

 ## What is Available in This Dev Environment

-Using the [Dockerfile](.devcontainer/conflux/Dockerfile) and [develop.toml.template](.devcontainer/conflux/templates/develop.toml.template), the Docker instance will create an [independent chain](https://doc.confluxnetwork.org/docs/general/run-a-node/advanced-topics/running-independent-chain).
+Using the [Dockerfile](.devcontainer/conflux/Dockerfile) and the [devkit](.devcontainer/conflux/devkit) utility, the Docker instance will create an [independent chain](https://doc.confluxnetwork.org/docs/general/run-a-node/advanced-topics/running-independent-chain).

 The independent chain will be reachable with the following RPC endpoints, which can be added to [Fluent](https://fluentwallet.com/) (Core and eSpace) or [Metamask](https://metamask.io/) (eSpace) wallet: